Loboc River Cruise

 Heritage Tour in Bohol

 The province of Bohol is known for being home to the internationally renowned Chocolate Hills.
-Because of this fame, however, I think that both foreign and local tourists have a limited and surface-level appreciation of Bohol.
-This is why I feel fortunate that I was one of the bloggers invited by Bluewater Panglao Resort (resort info) for a three-day, two-night vacation in Bohol.
+Because of this fame, however, foreign and local tourists have a limited and surface-level appreciation of Bohol.
+This is why I feel fortunate to be one of the bloggers Bluewater Panglao Resort (resort info) invited for a three-day, two-night vacation in Bohol.

-Upon arrival at the airport, we immediately boarded our respective vans and proceeded to our heritage tour right away.
+Upon arrival at the airport, we boarded our respective vans and proceeded to our heritage tour.

 Our first stop was at Balili Ancestral House in Tagbilaran.
 From afar, nobody would have guessed it was first constructed in 1934.